boldbi/bold-bi-docs/docs/faq/how-to-hide-sample-dashboards-option-in-bold-bi-application.md

     ![UMS Settings](/static/assets/faq/images/ums-settings.png)

-2. Select the `Configuration` tab from settings menu and choose `bi/config.xml` on the `Search your files` drop-down.
+2. Select the `Configuration` tab from the settings menu and choose `bi/config.xml` from the `Search your files` drop-down menu.

     ![UMS BI Config](/static/assets/faq/images/ums-bi-config.png)

-3. Set `true` to the `HideSampleDashboard` node, and then `Save` the bi/config.xml file.
+3. Set the `HideSampleDashboard`  node to `true`, then `save` the bi/config.xml file.

     `<HideSampleDashboard>true</HideSampleDashboard>`